-- prevention of GH deficiency when possible; - early identification and initiation of GH treatment when a child is young; - adherence to the prescribed therapy; - adjustment of GH dose on an individual basis to achieve close to 'target' results; - regulation of timing of puberty; - · consideration of higher GH doses, given daily; - · development of a depot GH preparation; - development of GHRH/peptide therapy in order to match the

-- physiological pattern of GH secretion; - · development of alternative delivery systems; and - improvement of the transition process from paediatric to adult care.
+- consideration of higher GH doses, given daily: - development of a depot GH preparation; - development of GHRH/peptide therapy in order to match the physiologic pattern of GH secretion; - development of alternative delivery systems; and - improvement of the transition process from pediatric to adult care.

-Theoretically, future developments in treatment of the child with GHD might include therapies that are currently difficult to imagine, such as gene therapy to re-establish GH secretion, placental transplantation to supply chorionic somatomammotropin (in place of

-GH), long-term oral GHRP, or a year-long depot GH-releaser that would allow continuing pulsatile GH release.
+Theoretically, future developments in treatment of the child with GHD might include therapies that are currently difficult to imagine, such as gene therapy to re-establish GH secretion, placental transplantation to supply chorionic somatomammotropin (in place of GH), long-term oral GH-releasing peptide, or a year-long depot GH-releaser that would allow continuing pulsatile GH release.
 Of note, these speculations are not based on literature evidence.
-The primary focus of this review has been to address how to optimise therapy for paediatric patients who have GHD.
+The primary focus of this review has been to address how to optimize therapy for pediatric patients who have GHD.
 Once the decision has been made to treat a child with GH, therapy should be administered in a way that yields the best growth response with the best safety profile and the best psychosocial adjustment.